Kuadrant/kuadrant-operator/config/install/README.md

 > Note: for multiple clusters, it would make sense to do the installation via a tool like [argocd](https://argo-cd.readthedocs.io/en/stable/).
 For other methods of addressing multiple clusters take a look at the [kubectl docs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

+## Setup the environment

 ```
 kubectl apply -k config/install/standard
 ```

-3) verify kuadrant and sail operators are installed.
-Note this can take a while.
+3) Verify both Kuadrant and sail operators are installed.
+Note, that this can take a while.
 You can also take a look at the subscription and installplan resource to help with debugging but the end state should be as below:

 ```
 kubectl get deployments -n kuadrant-system
 ```

+Sample Output:

 ```